-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

 - Add any comments that you may wish to share (this is optional).

-- When presented with your options, select if you want a refund, exchange, or credit (this varies depending on who fulfilled the order and what the product in question is).
+- When presented with your options, select whether you want a refund, exchange, or credit (this varies depending on who fulfilled the order and what the product is).

 - Click Continue.